daxaurora/MIDS_W251_YetAnotherTwitterSentimentAnalyzer_YATSA/configuration/CassandraInstallation.md

 	cassandra@cqlsh> alter keyspace w251twitter with replication = { 'class' : 'SimpleStrategy', 'replication_factor' :2};

 and for the third node change the replication factor to 3 (that should be enough replication so further updates not required).

+## Decommissioning
+Login to the server and type:
+	nodetool -h localhost decommission then shutdown the service and remove it.
+If there are aliases to it then remove or replace them